L-DevelopGame/Ex3-UnityPart1/README.md

 * You can see how much enemies have been destroyed
 * Unique edit is when you pick the shield , your spaceship move faster.

-Here is the game's itch.io link: https://liron02319.itch.io/ex3-unity1
+Here is the game at itcho.io link: https://liron02319.itch.io/ex3-unity1

 ---

 ![SPACESHIP](https://github.com/L-DevelopGame/Ex3-UnityPart1/assets/57791415/3aa01c96-1a44-40a7-9a12-193748e0aefc)